csandowich/bamazon/README.md

 ![Error message](error.png)

-Otherwise the total of your bill will be added and then ask you if you would like to buy anything else.
+Otherwise the total of your bill will be added and then you will be asked if you would like to buy anything else.

 ![Shows prompts and price total](cost.png)

-If you press **y** and **enter** then the purchase list will repopulate with updated stock quantity.
+If you press **y** and **enter** then the purchase list will repopulate with updated stock quantities.

 ![Buy More](buy.png)

 If you select **n** instead of **y** then "Have a nice day!
-Goodbye." will be the response message and then it will quite the app.
+Goodbye." will be the response message and then it will quit the app.

 ![Bye](bye.png)